 Yet this is journalism's brave new world.
 In the United States, the National Security Agency, otherwise known as the NSA, seeks to listen to every electronic communication sent or received.
 In the U.K., the Government Communications Headquarters, or GCHQ, has succeeded in intercepting and storing every peep that passes over the wires.
 Commercial spy software FinFisher (also called FinSpy) monitors citizens in at least 20 other countries, according to a report by The Citizen Lab, a research group based at the Munk School of Global Affairs at the University of Toronto in Ontario, Canada.
 Global Information Society Watch's global report details the state of communications surveillance in plenty more.
 Even Canada's spy agency may be watching Canadians illegally, though the GISWatch report could not say so conclusively.

-If a journalist can protect the identity of his or her sources at all, it's only with the application of incredible expertise and practice, along with expensive tools.
+If journalists can protect the identity of their sources at all, it's only with the application of incredible expertise and practice, along with expensive tools.
 Journalists now compete with spooks and spies, and the spooks have the home-field advantage.

 Shadowy worlds of subterfuge and surveillance should not be a journalist's habitat.
-The time a journalist spends learning to play Spy-vs.-Spy could be better spent honing his or her craft.
+The time journalists spend learning to play Spy-vs.-Spy could be better spent honing their craft.
 Every hour spent wrangling complex security tools could be an hour spent researching and writing.
 All the staff on a newsroom's security team could be writers and editors instead.
 Each geeky gizmo and air-gapped computer (a computer that is never connected to a network) could be another camera or microphone, or the cost could be spent on payroll.
 All the extra labor and logistics dedicated to evading espionage is a loss.

 This poses sometimes-steep financial costs on newsrooms.
 If journalists and media organizations are to protect themselves, they must buy more tools and adopt practices that limit their efficiency.
 Robust security practices are complex and time-consuming, imposing logistical costs.
 The psychological toll of constant surveillance leads to exhaustion and burnout.
 Few journalists do their best work when they know that government thugs could break down the door at any moment--as they did at the home of independent New Zealand reporter Nicky Hager in October 2014, according to The Intercept.